-1. Select the Load Setup Defaults option.
+- 1. Select the Load Setup Defaults option.
 Then, select the Save CMOS settings option.
 You will be prompted to exit.
-Do not exit at this time.
+Do not exit at this time. - 2.
+Go into Standard CMOS Setup and make the following selections:

 Primary HDD master AUTO, LBA mode

 Secondary HDD master and slave NONE

 Primary HDD slave NONE

 Drive A 1.44 MB 3.5" drive

 Drive B NONE

 Halt on Errors All, but keyboard